kylievo/W209-Final-Project---Homelessness-in-the-U.S./README.md

 <b>Future Edits</b><br>

 * Add more recent data
-* Further breakdown of each type homeless (based on ages, races, etc)
+* Further breakdown of each type of homelessness (based on ages, races, etc)